Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Connection Matrix Algorithm

-\end{enumerate} After executing this procedure, the result is a matrix $\Delta$ which is associated to a map $\M\rightarrow \M[-1]$ with respect to a fixed basis $\zeta(\fH)$, where $\fH=\bigcup_{n\in \Z}\bigcup_{p \in P}\fH_n^p$.
-Notice that the columns optionally removed in Step~(\ref{algo:optional-removal}) are indexed by $\rho(\fB)$, and so these are never added to other columns.
-Thus, removing them has no effect on the final result, after executing steps (\ref{algo:global-reduction}) and (\ref{algo:removal}).
-On the other hand, the rows optionally removed in Step~(\ref{algo:optional-removal}) are $\rho(\fP)$ and do not contain relative pivots (i.e. $\rho(\fB)$), and so their removal also has no effect on the final result.
-These optional removals reduce the unnecessary operations when executing Step~(\ref{algo:global-reduction}). \begin{example} In this example, we compute a connection matrix for the complex $X$ from \cref{ex:filtration}.
-To start, we perform Step~(\ref{algo:relative-reduction}) on the differential matrix $D$ associated to $d\colon C(X)\rightarrow C(X)[-1]$ depicted on the left below, where one needs to reduce the relative boundaries, marked by blocks.
+After executing this procedure, the result is a matrix $\Delta$ which is associated to a map $\oC\rightarrow \oC[-1]$ with respect to a fixed basis $\zeta(\fH)$ Correctness of this procedure will follow by showing that the entries from $\Delta$ correspond to the description from \Cref{cor:entry-connection}.
+However, let us first consider an example. \begin{example} In this example, we compute a connection matrix for the complex $X$ from \Cref{ex:filtration}.
+To start, we perform~\Cref{algo:relative-reduction} on the differential matrix $D$ associated to $d\colon C(X)\rightarrow C(X)[-1]$ depicted on the left below, where one needs to reduce the relative boundaries, marked by blocks.
 The result is the matrix on the right; the only operation performed consists in adding the column labelled by $\overline{vu}$ to the column labelled by $\overline{vw}$.
-Here, we relabel the column headers for convenience, to keep track of the performed additions.
-Also, we decide to execute the optional Step~(\ref{algo:optional-removal}), and so we remove the rows indexed by elements from $\fP$ and the columns indexed by elements from $\fB$ (we shade these):
+As a result, the column labelled by $\overline{vw}$ stores the boundary of a sum $d(\overline{vu} + \overline{vw})$.
+Next, we remove the rows indexed by elements from $\fK$ and the columns indexed by elements from $\fB$ (we shade these):